pltr/onering/README.md

 # One Ring to Queue Them All

-Well, no, it's not really just one ring, but a collection of lock-free (starvation/wait free even) ring buffers for different scenarios, so it's even better!
+Well, no, it's not really just one ring, but a collection of lock-free ring buffers for different scenarios, so it's even better!
 These queues don't use CAS operations to make them suitable for low latency/real-time environments and as a side effect of that, they preserve total order of messages.
 As a reward for finding flaws/bugs in this, I offer 64bit of random numbers for each.